 Service Definitions are composed of Service Operations with associated typed data and parameters.
 The specification of the data types is well-defined, allowing off-line checking of the model as well as on-line checks in languages that support this.
-The "wire format" for communication of typed data over the ELI is precisely defined (in terms of endianness etc.)
+The byte level payload for external communication of typed data over the ELI is precisely defined (in terms of endianness etc.)